adq8z9/le_accounting_nip/NUD fan.md

 ### Basic flow

 An entity wants to do accounting work.
 It creates an accounting ledger / journal event (kind 37701) for the specific accounting work.
-This ledger / journal event references a ledger / journal **structure** event (kind 37702) which defines general rules / framework for an accounting ledger / journal.
-The kind 37702 can either be created by someone other (e.g. a standard setter, etc.), or individually designed by the entity.
-The kind 37701 specifies the concrete accounting ledger / journal rules for the specific accounting work to be done.
+The ledger / journal event specifies the rules for the specific accounting work to be done.

-The kind 37701 is fetched by the accountants who have the assigned accounting roles in the 37701-event (could also be bots or similar).
+The kind 37701 is fetched by, or submitted to, the accountants who have the assigned accounting roles in the 37701-event (could also be bots or similar).
 They can create accounting ledger / journal entry events (kind 7701) based on these.

 When the work is done, or just inbetween, the entity (or someone else) can create a accounting report (kind 7702) based on a reporting template event (kind 37703) (or freely) and the ledger event as well as ledger entry events.
 The kind 37703 can either be created by someone other (e.g. a standard setter, etc.), or individually designed by the entity.
 The accounting report (kind 7702) can be used for external or internal reporting purposes and should be auditable against the underlying event data.
 Data visualisations and/or ad-hoc reports could also be implemented by clients without a report event, e.g. just for monitoring purposes.